ozwolf-software/dropwizard-raml/_docs/DocumentingYourService.md

 If a resource or sub-resource are found to have URI parameter placeholders in their `@Path` annotation but no definition is found, an error will be raised.

 To document the URI parameters associated with a resource class, use the `@RamlUriParameters` annotation.
-For documenting URI parameters associated with sub-resources, the `@RamlSubResource` annotation has a `uriParmaeters` property that can be set.
+For documenting URI parameters associated with sub-resources, the `@RamlSubResource` annotation has a `uriParameters` property that can be set.

 #### Example
 ```java